top of page

 GM Older People's Mental Health Network Development Worker

-My role is to develop the Greater Manchester Older People's Mental Health Network, which will ensure the voice of older people with lived experience of mental health are involved in the co-production and re-design of mental health services across Greater Manchester, as part of the Community Mental Health Transformation.
+My role is to develop the Greater Manchester Older People's Mental Health Network, which will ensure the voices of older people with lived experience of mental health are involved in the co-production and re-design of mental health services across Greater Manchester, as part of the Community Mental Health Transformation.
 We will be joining up existing groups and networks also, to create a stronger voice for older people across Greater Manchester

 Contact Details: